sebek78/snnotebook/README.md

 ## Features

-&check; Add notes and delete notes
+&check; Add notes and delete notes<br />
 &check; Edit notes by double-clicking or touch 2 seconds on mobile

 ### Done

-&check; Add empty list message, about page and 404 page\
+&check; Add empty list message, about page and 404 page

 ### Prerequisites